widelands/widelands/doc/sphinx/source/add-ons.rst

 ~~~~
 A set of maps and/or standalone scenarios.

-All map files and directories contained in the add-on will be included in map selection screens.
+All valid map files (including those in subdirectories) contained in the add-on will be offered in map selection screens.

 campaign